opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 ## Conclusion

-OpenSearch’s Agentic AI capabilities demonstrates real-world value through powerful capabilities for analytics, investigation, summarization, and reporting.
-The integration demonstrated here not only enhances traditional search capabilities but also provides deeper insights into system performance and data analysis, offering a valuable tool for developers and data engineers.
-If you’d like to learn more, you can find more details in our recent [blog post](https://opensearch.org/blog/introducing-mcp-in-opensearch/) on MCP, and we welcome conversation and contributions on the [OpenSearch MCP repo](https://github.com/opensearch-project/opensearch-mcp-server-py/tree/main).
+OpenSearch's agentic AI capabilities features provide real-world value by enabling advanced analytics, investigation, summarization, and reporting.
+The integration shown in this post not only enhances traditional search capabilities but also provides deeper insights into system performance and data analysis, offering a valuable tool for developers and data engineers.

+To learn more about using agentic AI in OpenSearch, read our recent [MCP blog post](https://opensearch.org/blog/introducing-mcp-in-opensearch/).
+We welcome your feedback and contributions in the [OpenSearch MCP repo](https://github.com/opensearch-project/opensearch-mcp-server-py/tree/main).